filchy/tinygent/examples/tool_usage/README.md

-# Tool Example: Unified `.run()` for Sync, Async, Generator, Async Generator
+# Tool Example

 This example demonstrates how to use the `@tool` decorator from **tinygent** to wrap various types of Python functions (sync, async, generators) into a unified execution interface.

 ---

 ## Requirements

-Each tool **must accept a single input argument**, which is a subclass of `pydantic.BaseModel`.
+Each tool **must accept zero or one argument**, and if it does accept an argument, it must be a subclass of `pydantic.BaseModel`.

-This serves two main purposes:
+This design allows:

-1. **Parameter validation & documentation**
+1. **Parameter validation & introspection**
-   Each field in the `BaseModel` represents one input parameter, with full type checking and optional descriptions via `Field(...)`.
+   Input parameters are modeled as Pydantic fields, providing type checking and field descriptions (via `Field(...)`).

-2. **LLM-compatible function calling**
+2. **LLM-compatible tool definitions**
-   The structure allows for automatic generation of OpenAI-compatible tool schemas.
+   Tools can be described with OpenAI-compatible schemas and used directly for function-calling with models.

-   This is necessary when exposing tools to language models via function-calling APIs so the model can understand parameter names, types, and descriptions.
+---

 ### Example Input Schema